 So what on earth is a ghost kitchen?
 Is it a collection of ghosts and witches that come out on Halloween and cook up some potions?
 Is it haunted kitchens in old manner houses?
 Neither is correct, not even remotely.

-I love going to restaurants, and with that, I love trying new menu items and interacting with the servers.
+I love going to restaurants, and I love trying new menu items and interacting with the servers.
 You see, restaurants seem to be split into two categories: the food and the hospitality side.
 Included in the hospitality side would be the waiters, the ambiance, the act of serving, and not worrying about any cleanup.

 And then, there is the problem of the actual delivery driver.
-In recent years restaurants have use special packaging to seal fry bags or buy cans of pop to stop the delivery drivers from eating your food.
+In recent years restaurants have had to use special packaging to seal fry bags or buy cans of pop to stop the delivery drivers from eating your food.
 And yes, a restaurant I've worked in has seen this problem and had to take measures against it.
 So think again before you order food delivered to your door.

 Now, with that being said, this concept does have a couple of promising aspects.
-For a business owner, you'll cut costs and just have to pay for a kitchen rental.
+For a business owner, you'll cut costs and have to pay for a kitchen rental.
 The managers can focus only on food creativity and not on the front of the house.

 This concept has even been shown to work, especially during COVID-19.
-Although numerous restaurants have gone under, many restaurants perform just as well, if not better, than before by focusing solely on take-out and delivery.
-Additionally, if fear over the virus continues, many people will want to get delivery rather than going to a restaurant where someone may have COVID-19.
+Although numerous restaurants have gone under, many perform just as well, if not better, than before by focusing solely on take-out and delivery.
+Additionally, if fear over the virus continues, many people will want to get delivery rather than go to a restaurant where someone may have COVID-19.

 My Message to You